BlairStChair/blogPageExample/README.md

 Gallery section contain photos I took of my personal plant collection.

-About us page explains the origin of name of the blog.
+About page explains the origin of name of the blog.

 ![image](https://github.com/user-attachments/assets/0936fbf8-d5ca-46e8-9ad1-81cb3a838e18)